michaelhaule/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_01_Deploying_and_configuring_Windows_Server.md

 1. Sign in as **Contoso\Administrator**.
 1. Open File Explorer and browse to **C:\Labfiles\Mod01**.

 1. Double-click or select **WindowsAdminCenter1910.2.msi**, and then select Enter.
-Install  Windows Admen Center by accepting all the defaults.
+Install  Windows Admin Center by accepting all the defaults.

 ### Task 2: Add servers for remote administration